-This standard shall apply to all new buildings, structures, facilities, and landscaping as well as any major retrofits.
+This standard shall apply to all new buildings, structures, facilities, landscaping, any major retrofits and agricultural infrastructure projects.
 The following decision-making tree should be used to determine whether a project will require a climate change risk assessment to be completed.